 While the Fraud Pentagon identifies the conditions under which fraud may occur, the Triangle of Fraud Action (See Below) describes the activities an individual must perform to perpetuate the fraud.
 Together they form the Advanced Meta-Model of Fraud.

 Mainly, the Fraud Pentagon is “why based” and should be used in concert with the “what-based” Triangle of Fraud Action to better explain fraud cases and maximize your anti-fraud efforts – In essence analyzing the “human element” and the “crime” together, which historically has not been done by most.

 Governance – Corporate Boards should be aware of the Pentagon’s five elements and make sure they are applying the proper oversight.
 Remember all acts of indiscretion can cause harm!

 If you are reading this and have applied my theory, I would appreciate it if you could comment on my blog and site of your work or provide a brief summary of how it was used.

 Donald R. Cressey

 This model was developed by me when I was a partner at Crowe LLP and served as the Firm Leader of the Fraud, Ethics, and Anti-corruption Product and Solutions Practice.
 I sincerely thank my former partners for allowing me to pursue my passion.

 Richard Riley – Evolution of Fraud Theory

 Note: I had been using the competence and arrogance elements since 1995, but didn’t really formalize my thinking until 2002.
-Around that time, I vetted the concept with Courtney Thompson and others, who were in agreement with my enhancements.
+Around that time, I vetted the concept with Courtney Thompson and other fraud and anti-fraud experts, who agreed with my enhancements.

 Revised from 9/21/18.